IceCreamWasTaken/Arduino-Programming-stuff-for-school/the website (UC)/READMEUC.md

 - Started editing the html file and changing the wacks and boons.
 - Encountered an issue with the stupid requests module.
 This was solved by pip installing requests via the virtual environment
 - Left at the Error 404 with a funny Not Found requested URL not found in server, will troubleshoot this once everything is done before code comments and user documentations are worked on.

+Wed 10th of August
+- Worked on getting the html part done so you can see the website!